linddev87/MovieTest/README.md

 	- A Sqlite3 database currently stored on the local machine
 	- A Console App for running the import service

+## Setup on your local machine
+The the web api and the console app can be run locally after following these steps:
+- Clone the repository to your local machine.
+- Create new appsettings.json files in the ConsoleApp and Api projects respectively using the appsettings-template.json files as your base.
+- IMPORTANT: Replace the [PATH-TO-REPOSITORY] placeholders with the path to the repository on your local machine.

+A sqlite3 database is included in the /Database folder so the API should be ready to go!

 ## Backlog